This article talks about which KTM dirt bikes are the best.

-For quite some time they were the only manufacture really producing a high quality updated 2-stroke.
+For quite some time they were the only manufacturer really producing a high-quality updated 2-stroke.
 Yamaha just slapped new graphics on their 2006 model and call it a 2020 model.

-I would like to see other dirt bike manufacturers setup up to the plate and build a high quality 300 or 250 two-strokes.
+I would like to see other dirt bike manufacturers setup up to the plate and build high-quality 300 or 250 two-strokes.
 One with a counterbalanced motor to get rid of the vibration.
-Its gotta have electric start….as its no fun trying to kick your bike on the side of a mountain.
+It’s gotta have electric start….as it’s no fun trying to kick your bike on the side of a mountain.

 Let’s hope that KTM continues to lead the way with the 2 stroke revolution and that we continue to get 2-strokes and 4-strokes that are ready to race.

 As I mentioned the above article is my opinion on what I feel are the best KTM bikes in the KTM’s stable.